hereon-GEMS/pydidas/README.rst

 License
 -------

-pyDIDAS is released under the GNU GENERAL PUBLIC LICENSE Version 3.
-A copy of the full license is provided with the pyDIDAS.
+pydidas is released under the GNU GENERAL PUBLIC LICENSE Version 3.
+A copy of the full license is provided with the pydidas.